Italian language in the United States: The language today

-As of 2013, 15,638,348 American residents reported themselves as Italian Americans, and about 708,966 of these reported speaking Italian at home, according to the 2009-2013 American Community Survey.
+According to the 2017–2021 American Community Survey, 543,300 American residents reported that they could speak Italian.
 Cities with Italian speaking communities include Boston, Buffalo, Chicago, Cleveland, Jersey City (and numerous other cities in New Jersey), Los Angeles, Miami, New Orleans, New York, Philadelphia, Pittsburgh, Providence, St. Louis, and San Francisco.
 Assimilation has played a large role in the decreasing number of Italian speakers today.
 Of those who speak Italian at home in the United States, 361,245 are over the age of 65, and only 68,030 are below the age of 17.

 Despite it being the fifth most studied language in higher education (college and graduate) settings throughout America, the Italian language has struggled to maintain being an AP course of study in high schools nationwide.
 AP Italian exams were not introduced until 2006, and they were dropped soon afterward, in 2009.
 The organization which manages these exams, the College Board, ended the AP Italian program because it was "losing money" and had failed to add 5,000 new students each year.
 After the program's termination in the spring of 2009, various Italian organizations and activists organized to revive the course of study.
 Organizations such as the National Italian American Foundation (NIAF) and Order Sons of Italy in America conducted fundraising campaigns, to aid in the monetary responsibility any new AP Italian program would bring with it.
 The AP Italian exam was then reintroduced, with the first new tests administered in 2012.

 Moreover, web-based Italian organizations, such as ItalianAware, have begun book donation campaigns to improve the status and representation of Italian language and Italian/Italian American literature in New York Public Libraries.
 According to ItalianAware, the Brooklyn Public Library is the worst offender in New York City.
 It has 11 books pertaining to the Italian language and immigrant experience available for checkout spread across 60 branches.
 That amounts to 1 book for every 6 branches in Brooklyn, which (according to ItalianAware) cannot supply the large Italian/Italian American community in Brooklyn, New York.
 ItalianAware aims to donate 100 various books on the Italian/Italian American experience, written in Italian or English, to the Brooklyn Public Library by the end of 2010.